 User Management

-Users are managed using the web-based interface of the Connectware.
+Users are managed using the web-based interface of Connectware.
 You can add or delete users, edit their permissions, and change their password.
 You can also create or modify roles which help you organize and share a set of permissions with multiple users.

 For adding user accounts needed for hardware device access, in many cases the client registry is more suitable instead of manually adding users in the Admin-UI web-interface.